vhg860/kittybot/README.md

 1. Build and push the Docker image to Docker Hub.
 2. Deploy the new image to a remote server.

+## Manual Deployment
+1. Ensure that the .env file is present in the project directory on the server and contains the TOKEN variable.
+2. Deploy using Docker Compose:
+    ```sh
+    docker-compose -f docker-compose.production.yml pull
+    docker-compose -f docker-compose.production.yml up -d
+    ```
 ## Setup GitHub Actions
 1. Fork or clone this repository.
 2. Go to the repository settings on GitHub.
 3. Add the following secrets in the Settings > Secrets and variables > Actions > New repository secret:

-    DOCKER_USERNAME: Your Docker Hub username.
+    - DOCKER_USERNAME: Your Docker Hub username.
-    DOCKER_PASSWORD: Your Docker Hub password.
+    - DOCKER_PASSWORD: Your Docker Hub password.
-    SSH_PRIVATE_KEY: Private SSH key for accessing your server.
+    - SSH_KEY: Private SSH key for accessing your server.
+    - SSH_PASSPHRASE: Private SSH passphrase.
-    SSH_HOST: IP address or domain of your server.
+    - HOST: IP address or domain of your server.
-    SSH_USERNAME: SSH username for your server.
+    - USERNAME: SSH username for your server.
-    DEPLOY_PATH: Path on your server where the project should be deployed.
+    - TELEGRAM_TO: ID chat or chanel in Telegram for notifications.
+    - TELEGRAM_TOKEN: the token of your Telegram bot for sending notifications.

 ## Usage
 1. Start a chat with your Telegram bot.